SWFSC/swfscDAS/cran-comments.md

 ## Release summary
 Resubmitting to CRAN, after archival because of archived dependency.
+This dependency (swfscMisc) is now back on CRAN.
 Also minor update for small bug fixes

 ## Test environments (R-release = v4.5.0)
 * Windows 10, R-release (local)